chinmayagrawal775/realtime-tic-tac-toe-game-using-django-channels/README.md

 [![Open Source Love svg1](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)

 ## About Project 📄
-This Real-Time TIC TAC TOE Game Built Using Django, where two players can competete each other in a match.
+This Real-Time TIC TAC TOE Game Built Using Django, where two players can compete each other in a match.

 ## Project Functionalities ⚙
   - No Login/Signup required.